Synchronization with prescribed transient behavior: Heterogeneous multi-agent systems under funnel coupling Extended arXiv version: Introduction

-where $\overline{\psi},\lambda > 0$ and $\eta\geq 0$.
+where $\overline{\psi},\theta_\psi > 0$ and $\eta\geq 0$.

 This funnel coupling law is motivated by the observation that approximate synchronization with arbitrary precision can be obtained by the high-gain linear coupling law $u_i(t, \nu_i) = k\nu_i$ \citep{jglee18automatica} (which corresponds to the high-gain property in the funnel control study).
-In fact, as for the funnel controller, it will be proven that the funnel coupling law achieves synchronization with respect to the given performance functions $\psi_{i}$, i.e., we have $|\nu_i(t)| < \psi_{i}(t)$ for all $t \ge t_0$ and $i \in \mathcal{N}$, under only mild assumptions.
-We emphasize that now transient performance can also be guaranteed as done by the funnel control.